KOdoi-OJ/Build-Data-Dashboards/README.md

-# Build-Data-Dashboards - Project Description
+# Project Description - Build Data Dashboards
 This is the 4th project in Udacity's Business Analytics Nanodegree
 ## Background
 In this project, create visualizations to reveal insights from a data set.
 Create data visualizations that tell a story or highlight patterns in the data set.
 The work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.